View all web browser and mobile devices available in our cloud-based test lab.

-Many testers are leveraging the Espresso Android test automation framework.
-In this blog, you'll get an overview of Espresso testing — and you'll learn the benefits of using Espresso for Android automation testing.
+Many testers are leveraging the Espresso framework for Android test automation.
+In this blog, you'll get an overview of Espresso testing — and you'll learn the benefits of using Espresso for Android test automation.

-Espresso is a test automation framework.
-Espresso is open source, so it's very easy for developers to use and extend within their working environment (Android Studio IDE).
+Espresso is an Android-specific UI test automation framework.
+Espresso is open source, so it is very easy for developers to use and extend within their working environment (Android Studio IDE).
 Developed, led, and maintained by Google, Espresso is consistently up to date with recent Android OS features.

-It uses Junit underneath the hood, so Android Espresso is easy to use within leading IDEs.
-Android Espresso provides useful testing annotations and assertions.
+Espresso uses Junit underneath the hood, so it is easy to use within leading IDEs.
+Espresso for Android provides useful testing annotations and assertions.
 It's also fully integrated within the leading Google Android IDE – Android Studio.

 Validating your Android application (APK) throughout the build/dev/test workflow can be challenging.
 That's because:

 In light of these challenges, it's clear why so many adopt the Espresso automation framework for Android mobile testing.

 Android Espresso testing has many benefits to both developers and Android automation testing engineers.
 Here are the 4 biggest benefits of using Espresso testing on Android

 Espresso testing allows developers to build a test suite as a stand-alone APK.
 This APK can be installed on the target devices alongside the application under test and be executed very quickly.

 Android Espresso gives developers fast feedback on their code changes.
 So, they can move on to the next feature or defect fix faster.